City-Based T20: A Needless Gamble

 For starters, it has been revealed that the new competition will make a seven figure loss in its first year.
 That’s right folks, the competition that’s supposed to make millions of pounds and save cricket is actually going to lose millions to begin with.
 This makes it a gargantuan gamble.

 Harrison is basically asking us to take a huge leap of faith.
 What if things don’t turn around (for all the reasons I’ve mentioned above) and the competition falls on its face?
 Can cricket afford to lose that much money?
-The ECB might claim that city T20 will “future-proof” cricket but the reality could easily be very different.
+The ECB might claim that city T20 will “future-proof” cricket but the reality could easily be the opposite.

 I also find it extraordinary that Harrison can argue that city T20 cricket will boost test cricket.
 How can it?
 There’s no evidence whatsoever that T20 is a gateway drug.
 Why does he assume that kids who fall in love with the short form will automatically become enamoured with the long form too?
 They’re basically completely different games.